 When you lodge a complaint, the following information is required:

 Your contact details.
 Council Officers will not disclose these details during the course of investigation, however, are essential if more information is sought regarding the frequency of the breach, impacts caused or further clarification of your concerns/issues are required.

-If you have any specific questions regarding the following, please contact the Planning and Development Advisor:
+If you have any specific questions regarding the following, please contact our Planning and Development Advisor:

 Email: email@example.com *Please include your name and contact telephone number(s) on any email.